DanilaAnikin/koala-fe-react-updated/README.md

 #### Separate functions
 I could also move functions away from .tsx files to one .ts file and importing them from there.

-#### Types of items
-I could maybe update the BE code instead of FE, so the Backend return right the same data types as FE needs on main branch, so I don't have to "retyping" the items.
+#### Headers mapping if
+There is one bad looking code in /app/components/HierarchyTable.tsx, where I am looking for specific header.
+Instead of that I could better do it in JavaScript and return the data separately

 #### Style and design
 If I spend more time on that, I could manage the design and correct my styles so it looks better.
 In the assessment was that I don't have to spend much time on that, so I didn't.
-# koala-fe-react-updated
-# koala-fe-react-updated